ryanbarr/harvest-monster/README.md

 Some of the unique features HarvestMonster includes are:

-* 🤖 **Automatic listing management:** this tool can automatically post your crafts, edit the post with updated quantities, and delete and re-post listings in accordance with the active slowmode.
 * 💱 **Automatic price adjustments:** exalt-to-chaos currency conversions and craft prices are regularly fetched, resulting in crafts that are always priced at the current market rate.
 * 🔼 **Sortable crafts:** crafts can be sorted with a primary and secondary sort, so you stay in control of how crafts are presented in the app and in your listings.
 * 🎨 **Preset and customizable themes:** choose from over a dozen preset themes, adjust one to your liking, or supply your own colors to make the tool fit your style and preference.